riggerthegeek/steeplejack/docs/api/lib/logger.md

 Log the message at the warn level.
 Any number of arguments can be passed, depending on what requires logging.
 At the very least, it should
                                  be an error message.

 ---

+## Properties

+### level => string

+Setter and getter of the error level - below that level, logs are not stored.
+Must be one of `getLogLevel` array.

+---